5 common mistakes in Australian native gardens (and the fix)

 Do native plants need fertiliser?

-How often should I water native plants?
+How often should native plants be watered?

 Why is my kangaroo paw dying?

-Can I grow natives in pots?
+Can natives be grown in pots?

 Do natives like mulch?